 Witchcraft studies

-The gendered nature of witchcraft accusations, especially against women who deviate from social norms, in Ghana and across Africa.
+The gendered nature of witchcraft accusations aimed at women who deviate from accepted social norms.

 Belief in witchcraft remains a confounding issue in many African societies.
 An increasing number of people say they believe in the suzerainty of one God, but activities abound that show a reverence to whatever spirits remain.
 In Ghana for instance, filmmakers, actors, and producers in Ghallywood, who have to film a scene involving witchcraft, have been known to perform various Christian rituals like praying before and after to prevent evil spirits from coming into their lives.